 The disclosure of an interest that may affect impartiality does not affect the ability of the Elected Member to discuss or vote on the matter.

-Elected Member's aAttention is drawn to Regulation 11 of the Local Government (Rules of Conduct) Regulations 2007 Rules of Conduct which deals with disclosure of interests that may affect impartiality:
+Attention is drawn to Regulation 11 of the Rules of Conduct which deals with disclosure of interests that may affect impartiality:

 11. Disclosure of interest